jshholland/inv.alid.pw/index.md

 meetings of the [Southampton Esperanto Group], whose website I maintain and host.

-You can get in touch with me via the social media links on the left, or by email to <josh@inv.alid.pw>.
+You can get in touch with me via the social media links in the navigation bar, or by email to <josh@inv.alid.pw>.

 [Graphical Linear Algebra]: https://graphicallinearalgebra.net/
 [Sirius]: http://www.siriusopensource.com/